MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-kql-database.md

 1. When you're finished configuring the data, select **Finish** on the **Inspect the data** screen.

-1. On the **Summary** screen, review the details and status of your data ingestion, including the table with the schema you defined and the connection between the eventstream and the Eventhouse.
-Select **Close** to finalize the Eventhouse setup.
+1. On the **Summary** screen, review the details and status of your data ingestion, including the table with the schema you defined and the connection between the eventstream and the eventhouse.
+Select **Close** to finalize the eventhouse setup.

    :::image type="content" source="media/add-destination-kql-database/summary.png" alt-text="A screenshot of the Summary screen with the Close button highlighted." lightbox="media/add-destination-kql-database/summary.png":::

-You can now see the Eventhouse destination on the canvas in **Live view**.
+You can now see the eventhouse destination on the canvas in **Live view**.

 :::image type="content" source="media/add-destination-kql-database/live-view-finished.png" alt-text="A screenshot of the configured KQL Database destination in Live view." lightbox="media/add-destination-kql-database/live-view-finished.png":::

 ### Event processing before ingestion

-The event processing before ingestion mode processes your event data before ingesting it into the Eventhouse.
+The event processing before ingestion mode processes your event data before ingesting it into the eventhouse.
 Use this mode if you apply operators such as filtering or aggregation to process the data before ingestion, or after a derived stream.

 1. In **Edit mode** for your eventstream, hover over an operator or derived stream, select **+**, and then select **Eventhouse**.

    :::image type="content" source="media/add-destination-kql-database/select-eventhouse.png" alt-text="A screenshot of selecting the + symbol for the operator output and selecting KQL Database." lightbox="media/add-destination-kql-database/select-eventhouse.png":::

 1. On the **Eventhouse** screen, **Event processing before ingestion** should already be selected.
-Complete the rest of the information about your Eventhouse, and then select **Save**.
+Complete the rest of the information about your eventhouse, and then select **Save**.

    :::image type="content" border="true" source="media/add-destination-kql-database/eventhouse-event-processing.png" alt-text="A screenshot of the KQL Database configuration screen for Event processing before ingestion.":::

-1. To implement the newly added Eventhouse destination, select **Publish**.
+1. To implement the newly added eventhouse destination, select **Publish**.

    :::image type="content" source="media/add-destination-kql-database/edit-mode-processed.png" alt-text="A screenshot of the eventstream in Edit mode with the KQL Database destination added." lightbox="media/add-destination-kql-database/edit-mode-processed.png":::

-Once you complete these steps, the eventstream with Eventhouse destination is available for visualization in **Live view**.
+Once you complete these steps, the eventstream with eventhouse destination is available for visualization in **Live view**.

 :::image type="content" source="media/add-destination-kql-database/live-view-processed-eventhouse.png" alt-text="A screenshot of the configured KQL Database event processing flow in Live view." lightbox="media/add-destination-kql-database/live-view-processed-eventhouse.png":::